NDepend Blog

 The good news is that boxing and unboxing can often be avoided in C# thanks to .NET generics, which preserve value types at compile time.
 In contrast, Java’s generics use type erasure, so value types are still boxed when stored in generic collections.

 For example, in C# a List<int> stores values directly, while in Java a List<Integer> stores boxed integers.
 Since generics were introduced in .NET 2.0, they have given the .NET platform a performance advantage over Java in handling value types.
+The same idea explains why implementing IEquatable<T> and IComparable<T> on your own structs removes boxing: the runtime can call the strongly typed methods instead of the object-based ones.

-A common scenario where boxing and unboxing occurs unintentionally is when passing or returning value types through object reference as method parameters:
+A common scenario where boxing and unboxing occurs unintentionally is when passing or returning value types through an object reference as method parameters:

 The method above may look awkward.
-Unfortunately it’s not uncommon to see object used where a more specific type would be appropriate—consider, for example, Equals<object>(object other).
+Unfortunately it’s not uncommon to see object used where a more specific type would be appropriate; consider, for example, Equals<object>(object other).

 Thanks to the .NET Generics math library, this Increment(object):object method can be rewritten this way: